Andrew Vaughn Preview, Player Props: White Sox vs. Royals

 - Royals pitchers combine to rank 23rd in baseball in home runs given up (179 total, 1.3 per game).

-- His most recent time out came on Wednesday against the Pittsburgh Pirates, when the left-hander tossed seven scoreless innings while allowing three hits.
+- The righty's most recent time out was on Saturday, Aug.
+26 against the Seattle Mariners, when he threw four innings, surrendering four earned runs while giving up nine hits.

-- In 24 games this season, the 25-year-old has a 3.41 ERA and 10.9 strikeouts per nine innings, while allowing a batting average of .227 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.